1kevinvh/SQL-Data-Exploration/README.md

 **1. How many transactions took place between the years 2011 and 2012?
 2. How much money did WSDA Music make during the same period?**

-For the first context clue, I come up with the SQL code:
+For the first context clue, I came up with the SQL code:

 ![Input](WSDA_Images/1_1Code.png)